reruo321/OS-Self-Study/00002-Buffer-Overflow/Stack-Buffer-Overflow/README.md

 ## Prerequisites
 ### Disabling ASLR
 To exploit the program easily for study purpose, we can disable ASLR.
-It is recommended to disable just temporary for security.
+It is recommended to disable just temporary for your computer's security.

 #### Checking
+Check if the `main`'s entry address of the program is continuously changed whenever you run it on GDB.

+    (gdb) disas main

+If does, ASLR is active.

+To check the ASLR setting in Ubuntu, type this on the terminal.

-    cat /proc/sys/kernel/randomize_va_space
+    $ cat /proc/sys/kernel/randomize_va_space

 * 0: No randomization
 * 1: Conservative randomization